svmiller/abandoned-datasets/README.md

 # Miscellaneous Abandoned Datasets

-These are data sets I've found that are perhaps necessary for replication, but not easily obtained.
+These are data sets I've found that are perhaps necessary for replication, but not easily obtained, and might as well be abandoned.
 Reproducibility was not a strong norm in the discipline some 20 years ago or so.
 At most, you might get a `.sav` or `.dta` file on some faculty member's website (that is almost certainly no longer valid).
 If you're diligent at sleuthing, you can get it back.

 ## Contents Include (So Far)